PyConPune/website/attendee-procedure.md

 3\.
 If everyone is presently physically safe, involve law enforcement or security only at a victim's request.
-If you do feel your safety in jeopardy please do not hesitate to contact local law enforcement by dialing 911.
+If you do feel your safety in jeopardy please do not hesitate to contact local law enforcement by dialing 100 (for police in india).
 If you do not have a cell phone, you can use any hotel phone or simply ask a staff member.

 **Note**: Incidents that violate the Code of Conduct are extremely damaging to the community, and they will not be tolerated.
 The silver lining is that, in many cases, these incidents present a chance for